McGill-MMA-EnterpriseAnalytics/Airbnb/README.md

 Shivangi Soni - Data Analyst
 Vivek Saahil - Business Analyst

-## Docker
+In this branch you can find the following files:
+1) Final Netbook File - This file consists of all the pre-processing, data exploration, AUTO ML, feature engineering, regression models, ML flow and UI interface code.
+2) Gifs for UI - to show prototype of our UI

-A docker file has been created and deposited in the repository.
+3) Docker File - A docker file has been created and deposited in the repository.
 A requirements file (called requirements.txt) containing all the packages and adequate versions to run the models has been created.
 These documents are needed to run the Docker image on which instances of the model will be run.